Yavatmal: Etymology

+Ain-i-Akbari records Yavatmal as the headquarters of a pargana under the name of Yot-Lohara – Yot being the Urdu or Persian corruption of Yevata, the original name of the town; Lohara the name of a village about 3 mi to the west of Yavatmal, and the suffix mal is a corruption of mahal (or pargana).

 History

 Formerly known as "Yeoti" or "Yeotmal", Yavatmal was the main town of the Berar Sultanate and according to old writings "the safest place in the world".
 The then region of Yavatmal (now Yavatmal district), was part of the dominion of Aladdin Hassan Bahman Shah who founded the Bahmani Sultanate in 1347.
 In 1572, Murtaza Shah, ruler of the Ahmadnagar Sultanate (current day Ahmadnagar District), annexed the Yavatmal district.
 In 1596, Chand Bibi, warrior queen of Ahmadnagar, ceded the district of Yavatmal to the Mughal Empire, then rulers of a large part of India.
 Following the death of the sixth Mughal Emperor Aurangzeb in 1707, Yavatmal was passed on to the Maratha Empire.
 When Raghoji I Bhonsle became ruler of the Nagpur kingdom in 1783, he included the Yavatmal district in his territory.
 After the British East India Company created Berar Province in 1853, Yavatmal became part of East Berar District in 1863 and later part of the South East Berar district—both districts of the Central Provinces and Berar.
-Yavatmal remained part of Madhya Pradesh until the 1956 reorganization of states when it was transferred to the Bombay State.
+Yavatmal remained part of Madhya Pradesh until the 1956 reorganisation of states when it was transferred to the Bombay State.
 With the creation of the Maharashtra state on 1 May 1960, Yavatmal district became a part of the same.

 Yavatmal Municipal Council was constituted in 1869 but was dissolved shortly thereafter.
 It was established again in 1894 and thus forms the oldest municipal council in the district.
 Mr. Eliot was first mayor and Lieutenant, W. Hege was deputy mayor.
-Govind Punaji Bari was the first Indian president of the Yavatmal Municipal council (02-Jan-1914 to 31 May 1932).
+Govind Punaji Bari was the first Indian president of the Yavatmal Municipal council (2 January 1914 to 31 May 1932).
 The first elections conducted for the position of president of municipal council were held on 22 December 1934.
 Prior to that the same was appointed.

 The mini-train called Shakuntala is a historic remark built by the British government to transport cotton which is now closed.